funilrys/PyFunceble/docs/facts/faq.rst

 .. warning::
     Keep in mind that the :code:`--max-workers` (:code:`-w`) mostly - if not only - affects the tester processes.
-Because we want to safely write the files(Disk I/O), we still need a single processes which read the submitted results and generate the outputs.
+Because we want to safely write the files(Disk I/O), we still need a single process that reads the submitted results and generates the outputs.

     The reason we added this to PyFunceble :code:`4.0.0` is we don't want to have a wrongly formatted file output.